Generate Endpoint Security for Mac Support Tool Log

-The Support Tool consists in two parts, GatherBD and BDProfiler.
-The tool collects logs for the Bitdefender daemons along with product and system logs (such as the IP address of the machine, the OSX version and the allocated resources).
+The Support Tool consists of two parts, GatherBD and BDProfiler.
+The tool collects logs for the Bitdefender daemons along with product and system logs (such as the IP address of the machine, the macOS version and the allocated resources).

 If the product is not installed on the affected machine or if you cannot run the GatherBD commands, you can always use the BDProfiler method.

 BDProfiler requires Python 2 to run.